"Just how far is a chef willing to go to win a cooking competition?"

 Celebrity Edition: Four of the judges: Simon Majumdar, Jet Tila, Geoffrey Zakarian and Antonia Lofaso play the game themselves for charity in "Judging Judges".
 Jet Tila admits he's gained a new respect for the competitors he judges.
 As it's an episode where they're playing for four charities, Antonia wins the full $25,000 for hers, while the other charities get $5,000, in a twist on the usual "winner keeps what's not spent" rule.

-Chained Heat: A couple of sabotages have two chefs being forced to share the same cooking apparatus or are aproned together.
-Another has three sabotaged chefs only able to use cooking utensils chained to the center of the stations or the "Great Wall of Utensils".
+Forcing three chefs to only use cooking utensils chained to the center of the stations, or to the "Great Wall of Utensils".

 Chekhov's Skill: In one episode, judge Jet Tila was introduced as the "Culinary Ambassador of Thailand".
 The second round had the chefs make pad thai.
 His status came up again for "Satay and peanut sauce".
 Needless to say, if the target dish is a Thai dish, he will be the judge for the day and you better not screw it up.